To guide child protection workers in the delivery of the Parent Support service.

 Parent Support is targeted at parents who find it hard to ask for help, or who have had trouble working with other services.

 Referrals are accepted from within district offices, other government agencies and the community sector.
+Referrals can often be generated as a result of local Youth at Risk or Children at Risk meetings where services discuss children in common.

 External referrals are made to us through the Central Intake Team / Regional Child Safety teams via Form 441 Child Protection Concern Referral Form (under the 'Parent Support services' section in the form) or telephone referral.